ShmidtAlex/pizza/README.md

 	20. adding addons to the finalObject in PizzaUnit component should processed after pressing apply button +
 	21. totalPrice in AddonsList component should be resetted after closing component
 	22. button addToCart in addon section should appears only after removing any addons or shouldn't anyway?
+	23. set impact of removing ingredients on chart and extraAddons field of finalObject
+	24. positions in cart should be interactive and availiable for redacting: removing and adding ingreditents

 ## Build Setup